 Ready to apply these insights to your venture?
 Whether you are getting investor-ready or building and scaling your businesses, The Port is here to provide all the resources and services required for your fundraising, marketing, and scaling needs.
 To learn how The Port can support your startup marketing efforts, get in touch with our team.

+For more insights like this #ThoughtImports with Anthony, subscribe to The Port newsletter.
 Comments or questions on starting up, #Greektech, or anything else?
 We’d love to hear from you!
-Leave us a note in the comments below, or shoot us an email: email@example.com.
+Leave us a note in the comments below, or shoot us an email: firstname.lastname@example.org.